istio/tools/perf/benchmark/README.md

-  --no_baseline         do not run baseline for all --serversidecar       run serversidecar-only for all --no_serversidecar    do not run serversidecar-only for all --bothsidecar         run clientsidecar and serversidecar for all --no_sidecar          do not run clientsidecar and serversidecar for all
+  --no_baseline         do not run baseline for all --serversidecar       run serversidecar-only for all --no_serversidecar    do not run serversidecar-only for all --clientsidecar       run clientsidecar-only for all --no_clientsidecar    do not run clientsidecar-only for all --bothsidecar         run clientsidecar and serversidecar for all --no_sidecar          do not run clientsidecar and serversidecar for all
 ```